-Also for October consideration, staff propose adoption of a Stage Gate evaluation policy and procedure as summarized below and in the presentation.
+Also presented to this Committee in October 2023, staff propose adoption of a Stage Gate evaluation policy and procedure as summarized below and in the presentation.
 At the 2022 Commission Workshop on the MAP and project delivery challenges, expert testimony and Commission direction focused on the need for a stage gate system to successfully advance and deliver Plan Bay Area projects.
 In February 2023, staff presented a general outline of a MAP stage gate process.
 The general outline has been tested and refined by Steer, Davies, and Gleave, a firm with expertise in strategic project and program delivery, including recent work for MTC on rail governance and project delivery.
 The refined framework is summarized below.